 How to Become an HVAC Technician

-To become an HVAC technician, you should have a high school diploma or GED, in addition to comprehensive education.
-Other more specialized (and higher paying) HVAC positions typically require extra education or endorsements.
+To become an HVAC technician, you’ll need a high school diploma or GED, as well as comprehensive instruction.
+Other more specialized (and higher paying) HVAC jobs typically must have extra education or certifications.

-Career Explorer reports that technicians who have expertise with tablets, electronics and troubleshooting will be in great demand as equipment updates.
+Career Explorer noted that technicians who can work with tablets, electronics and troubleshooting will be in great demand as equipment evolves.